ghettovoice/webpack-simple/README.md

 - `npm run dev`: Webpack + `vue-loader` with proper config for source maps & hot-reload.

-- `npm run build`: build with HTML/CSS/JS minification.
+- `npm run build`: build with HTML/CSS/JS without minification.

+- `npm run release`: build with HTML/CSS/JS with minification.

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).
 Also check out the [breaking changes in vue-loader@9.0.0](https://github.com/vuejs/vue-loader/releases/tag/v9.0.0).

 ### Fork It And Make Your Own